Error-331/code_tests/docs/bible/links.md

 Slow to Anger - September 13 (Exodus 34:7 KJV; God never fails in mercy; Seek out God's grace to seek forgiveness);

+Doers of Good - September 14 (The wisdom of Christ's kingdom instructs us to be gracious, generous, and loving; Do good whenever you can);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;